 - Jail Time: Up to Six Months

 These penalties grow more severe for subsequent DUI convictions.
 Note that convictions for driving under the influence of alcohol or drugs all count as DUI violations.
-This means that if a driver is arrested for driving under the influence of alcohol and then driving while addicted, the driving while addicted charge would count as a second DUI offense.
+This means that if a driver is arrested, the driving while addicted charge would be a second DUI offense.

-We mentioned earlier that individuals can be charged with driving while addicted even if they are not currently under the influence of drugs.
-Vehicle Code Section 23152(f): Driving Under the Influence of Drugs is used to prosecute this action.
+We mentioned earlier that individuals could be charged with driving while addicted even if they are not currently under the influence of drugs.
+Vehicle Code §23152(f): Driving Under the Influence of Drugs is used to prosecute this action.

-This charge only applies if an individual is found to be using drugs at the time they are pulled over.
+This charge only applies if an individual is found to be using drugs when pulled over.

 Defenses for Driving While Addicted Charges

-You can get legal advice on the best way to handle a driving-while-addicted accusation by contacting a Los Angeles criminal defense lawyer.
+You can get legal advice on handling a driving-while-addicted accusation by contacting a Los Angeles criminal defense lawyer.
 Getting professional help quickly allows your lawyer to thoroughly investigate your situation.
 Based on their findings, a lawyer could work to show:

 You Are Not Experiencing a Drug Addiction

-As we mentioned, the state of California has a specific definition of drug addiction.
+As we mentioned, California has a specific definition of drug addiction.
 If you do not meet the full qualifications for drug addiction, you cannot be convicted under VC 23152(c).